cham-s/async-websocket-examples/README.md

 #### Ping Interval<a name="interval"></a>

-Some servers requires the client to ping them at a specified interval to keep the connection alive.
+Some servers require the client to ping them at a specified interval to keep the connection alive.
 This demo shows how to set up this operation.

 ```shell
 swift run PingIntervalDemo